svgeesus/EuroMPE/Temps/Readme.md

 ## Voltage rails

 A 10V ref plus some op-amps to shift and scale to a 0 to 3V3 range.
 Jumpers to switch between rails and test points, for calibration.
 Software calibration based on known voltages.
+Interesting range is 12.5 to 11.0V

 Duplicates functionality of an existing module, but may be better for logging.